Recommended Protein Intake for Athletes

 - Inability to lose weight

-First and foremost: In order to make sure that you are meeting your daily protein goal, I would like you to actually sit down and calculate your needs.
 In an ideal situation, you would be working with your local registered dietitian to estimate your protein needs.
-However, I realize this is not possible for everyone so I am going to teach you a quick way to complete the task on your own.
+However, I realize this is not possible for everyone, so I will teach you a quick way to complete the task on your own.
 It may not be perfect, but it should help you come pretty darn close to where you need to be.

-Step 1: Get on a scale and retrieve an up-to-date body weight.
-Assuming the scale provided your weight is in pounds, divide that number by 2.2 in order to get to kilograms (kg) of body weight.
+Step 2: Assuming the scale provided your weight is in pounds, divide that number by 2.2 in order to get to kilograms (kg) of body weight.
 For example, purposes, let’s say you weigh 140 lbs.
 This amounts to 63.6 kg.

-Step 2: Think about your goals.
+Step 3: Think about your goals.
 Are you trying to maintain muscle mass?
 Gain lean mass?
 Do you have a health-related condition where you are required to limit your protein intake?

 Low Protein Intake